 Alternatively, you can drag and drop an image into the content block.

-- In the image gallery, choose the images you want to upload or click Upload image if you want to add a new image to the gallery.
+- In the media library, choose the images you want to upload or click Upload

 The images you selected appear in your content block.